-Socca, a flatbread from Nice in the South of France, has seen a resurgence in popularity in recent years.
+Socca, a flatbread from the city of Nice in the south of France, has seen a resurgence in popularity in recent years.
 The traditional socca recipe is made from chickpea flour, and is a gluten-free french appetizer that can be whipped up in less than 20 minutes.

 Main ingredient: Gluten-free Chickpea flour

-If you are not familiar with chickpea flour (also called garbanzo flour), it is a gluten-free flour that looks very much like regular flour, except a tinge more yellow.
+If you are not familiar with chickpea flour (also called garbanzo flour, besan flour, or gram flour), it is a gluten-free flour that looks very much like regular flour, except a tinge more yellow.